How to Prevent Cyberbullying

 CYBERBULLYIING IS REAL AND COULD BE WORSE THAN TRADITIONAL BULLYING.

 PARENTS: IT’S TIME TO GET INVOLVED.

-Cyberbullying is bullying that takes place over digital device like cell phones, computers, and tablets.
+Cyberbullying is bullying that takes place over digital devices, like cell phones, computers, and tablets.
 It can be done via text, social network platforms and/or e-mail.
-Cyberbullies may send threats, mean comments, post embarrassing photos, or share private information about someone online.
+Cyberbullies may send threats, make mean comments, post embarrassing photos, or share private information about someone online.
 Girls are about twice as likely as boys to be victims and perpetrators of cyberbullying.
-The majority of victims do not tell their parents about the cyberbullying.
-However, 64% of teens that have been bullied, report being bullied through Facebook.
+Most victims do not tell their parents about cyberbullying.
+However, 64% of teens who have been bullied report being bullied through Facebook.

 The Newport News School System offers hotlines for students to report any type of bullying.
-As a parent, if you feel your child is being bullied get in touch with the school guidance counselor or other school representative as soon as possible.
+As a parent, if you feel your child is being bullied, get in touch with the school guidance counselor or another school representative as soon as possible.
 Although not all cyberbullying reaches the threshold of being considered a crime, it should still be reported to a Newport News Police Department School Resource Officer or other law enforcement.
-Our resource officers are also available to speak to your children and we ask you to encourage them to do so.
+Our resource officers are also available to speak to your children, and we ask you to encourage them to do so.

 Again, if you are the least bit concerned that your child is being bullied, either digitally or in person, it is critical you talk to them about the seriousness of this issue and seek help.